Tucanos

 • tagged if

-• (belong to more than two elements)
+• it belongs to more than two elements

 • untagged

-and consistent with the geometry (i.e. a CAD-like model) if all the vertices of the tagged faces lie on the corresponding geometry surfaces.
+The mesh also has to be consistent with the geometry (i.e. a CAD-like model) if all the vertices of the tagged faces lie on the corresponding geometry surfaces.

 Topology